yairEO/photobox/README.md

 *    Bottom row of thumbnails, navigated by mouse movment, can be resized using the mousewheel
 *    Shows the image's 'alt' or 'title' attribute text at the bottom
 *    Indicate the index of the current viewed image in relation to the total, like so: (36/100)
+*    Touch-friendly swipe left/right to change image.
+Swipe up/down to toggle the thumbnails stripe
 *    Supports looping after first and last images
 *    Auto-playing of images at a set interval (see "time" in Settings)
 *    Supports keyboard keys for navigation and closing the gallery view